Menu

 Test For Hypothyroidism

-A full thyroid panel test is required to diagnose hypothyroidism.
+A full thyroid panel test (thyroid function test) is required to diagnose hypothyroidism.
 Note that this isn’t just TSH, which is often used alone, but the other components of the thyroid panel too: Free T3 and Free T4.

-If your doctor won’t test all of these, then you can find them online in the UK here and worldwide here.
+If your doctor won’t test all of these, then you can find them online in the UK here and US here.

 Tests For Hashimoto’s